keithel/qr-metadata/README.md

-# qr-stats PySide6 tool that shows a QR Code plus some metadata about it
+# qr-metadata PySide6 tool that shows a QR Code plus some metadata about it

 A simple PySide6 QML app that shows a QR Code (WiFi QR Code right now) plus some metadata about the QR code, such as: